chrisbrickey/gotango/README.md

 ## Technology
-* N/A - these documents represent the product management research and recommendations prior to build
+* N/A - these documents represent the product management research and UX design recommendations prior to build

 ## Dependencies